-Abstentions and broker "non-votes" are included in the determination of the number of shares present at the 2020 Annual Meeting for quorum purposes.
+Abstentions and broker "non-votes" are included in the determination of the number of shares present at the 2019 Annual Meeting for quorum purposes.
 Abstentions will count as a vote against the proposals, other than for the election of directors (Proposal No. 1).
-Abstentions will not have an effect on the election of directors because directors are elected by a plurality of the shares present in person or represented by proxy at the 2020 Annual Meeting and entitled to vote on any of the proposals and therefore will have no effect on the outcome of the proposals.
+Abstentions will not have an effect on the election of directors because directors are elected by a plurality of the shares present in person or represented by proxy at the 2019 Annual Meeting and entitled to vote.
+Broker "non-votes" are not counted in the tabulations of the votes cast or present at the 2019 Annual Meeting and entitled to vote on any of the proposals and therefore will have no effect on the outcome of the proposals.
 A broker "non-vote" occurs when a nominee holding shares for a beneficial owner does not vote on a particular proposal because the nominee does not have discretionary voting power with respect to that item and has not received instructions from the beneficial owner.
-At the 2020 Annual Meeting, nominees will not have discretion to vote on Proposal Nos.
-1 (election of directors) and 3 (advisory vote to approve executive compensation), but will have discretion to vote on Proposal No. 2 (ratification of appointment of independent registered public accounting firm).
+At the 2019 Annual Meeting, nominees will not have discretion to vote on Proposal Nos.
+1 (election of directors), 3 (advisory vote to approve executive compensation) and 4 (approval of the amendment to our 2010 Employee Stock Purchase Plan), but will have discretion to vote on Proposal No. 2 (ratification of appointment of independent registered public accounting firm).